 Weller also found that the blood vessels did not dilate if covered up by clothes, even in direct UV rays.
 When the skin was exposed the blood vessels dilated and blood pressure lowered.
 So, in order to achieve these releases of NO, the skin needs to be bare.

-Nitric oxide releases vary by region, with places like Southern California having higher rates of NO year round than places like Scotland, which are cloudy for much of the year.
+Nitric oxide releases vary by region, with places like Southern California having higher rates of NO year-round than places like Scotland, which are cloudy for much of the year.

 However, these findings are still not conclusive so don’t stop applying sunscreen.
 We do conclusively know that too much sun exposure can cause skin cancer.
+But we do think that the sun might be able to help lower blood pressure.

 Weller’s next goal is to find the balance between the need for the sun to release NO and decrease risk of heart disease and the need to avoid the sun for fear of skin cancer.
 His inkling is that the drive to lower heart disease will outweigh the fear of skin cancer.